 Got a clear image in your head?
 Good.

 Cause that’s seriously how hard it was.

 And the only way to fix the problem is by tearing it all up and starting over.

-So Epoxy grout earned itself a reputation as a product to run away from and for good reason.
-Thankfully, constant improvements have made epoxy grout much easier to work with nowadays however,
+So it earned itself a reputation in the United States and the world as a product to run away from and for good reason.
+Home improvement stores rarely sold it as well and was considering a highly specialist product.
+Thankfully, they’re much better now and constant improvements have made these products much easier to work with nowadays – however,

 Epoxy Grout Is Still Difficult To Use If You Don’t Know The Technique.

-Don’t worry, I’ll share my top epoxy grouting tips and the best epoxy grout float to use in this article 🙂
+Don’t worry, I’ll share my top grouting tips and the best grout float to use in this article 🙂

 Best Epoxy Grout: